upb-lea/ElectricGrid.jl/README.md

 ![ElectricGrid Framework](docs/src/assets/Overview_EG.png)

 ## Installation
-- Installation using the julia package manager (recommended if you want to use ElectricGrid in your project):
+- Installation using the Julia package manager (recommended if you want to use ElectricGrid in your project):
   - In a julia terminal run the follwing:
 ```
 import Pkg